cubangnocchi/Pro001/README.md

   > [⚠️] more actions will be implemented

 ### Actual stage of the project:
-- Working test version where you can explore a procedurally generated maze.
+- Working test version where you can explore walking in a procedurally generated maze, a sample of maze generation and a demo of turn dynamics.
-- Currently working in turns dynamics for multiplayer and player movement optimization.
+- Currently working in doors, traps, obstacules and other interactive objects, how to place them in an inteligent way and making some optimizations.

 ## 🛠 Code structure and how it works: